 What works of art have changed the way we look at that art form from that time forward?
 This exploration of major works in the arts and humanities puts the greatest Western artistic revolutions into historical and societal contests to better understand the world we live in today.
 Students will explore artistic masterpieces of the theatre, music, architecture, and the visual arts, as well as the cultural forces that shaped their creations in this journey through Western art.
 Prerequisite: ENGL 110.
 Gen. Ed.
-Lens or Foundational Area: Aesthetic Expression.
+Lens: Aesthetic Expression and Evaluation.